Jester Reusable Bubble Bar from Lush

 At the end you are left with yellow and blue bubbles sitting on the surface of your bath water.
 Underneath is the most striking, electric green water, infused with skin softening essential oils that are relaxing for mind, body and soul.

-I was actually trolled by a busy-body a couple of years ago on Facebook when I mentioned that Fizzbanger was a good day time bath bomb.
-What a thing to troll someone about?!
+I was actually trolled by somebody a couple of years ago on Facebook when I mentioned that Fizzbanger was a good day time bath bomb.
+What a thing to troll someone about?
 It just goes to show that not everyone knows the benefits of each essential oil!
+If every bath bomb ingredient made you sleepy, they wouldn’t be nearly as interesting to use.

-Lush baths have helped me no end, if I need a boost to get through the rest of the day Fizzbanger is my go to bath bomb.
+Lush baths have helped me no end, if I need a boost to get through the rest of the day Fizzbanger is my go-to bath bomb.

 Come and say hello to me on social media…